codebyshami/Whack--a-mole/README.md

 # Whack-a-mole
-There is whack a mole game
+There is whack a mole game in which languages I used are HTML5/CSS3 and JavaScript.
-Languages I used:
-        HTML5/CSS3
-        JavaScript